luisya22/writeractive/README.md

 # writeractive
-A tool to build interactive and non-linear stories
+A tool to build interactive non-linear stories